aappddeevv/scalajs-reaction/README.md

 }.memo
 ```

-Add state and other effects using react hooks just like you normally would.
+Add state and other effects to your component  using react hooks just like you normally would.

-The hooks implementation in scala.js is only about 50 lines of code and is
+The facade implementation in scala.js is only about 50 lines of code and is
 easily maintained.
-Various conversion and extension methods are provided to make hooks easier to use.
+Various conversion and extension methods are provided to make it easier to use.

 You have choices on how to create your components and they are all
 straightforward.
 Depending on the component library you use, having choices